dakota-byte/kody2.0/README.md

 **requirements.txt** includes all the dependencies we need

+NOTE: you may also need git (https://git-scm.com/downloads) and recommended visual studio code (https://code.visualstudio.com/)

 ### How to begin coding
 0. Make sure you have python installed. https://www.python.org/downloads/